JorjaFox/website/_posts-old-blog/2010-12-22-csi-moves-to-usa.md

 <img src="//static.jorjafox.net/wordpress/2010/12/20101222-075708.jpg" alt="" class="alignleft size-full" />

-So I don't know how I missed this, but <em>CSI</em> is moving...
+So I don't know how I missed this, but _CSI_ is moving...
 On cable that is.

 Starting January, SpikeTV has lost the exclusive rights to re-air the show, and it will now be on USA.
-They'll kick it off with 24 hours of <em>CSI</em> on Friday, January 14th, 2011.
+They'll kick it off with 24 hours of _CSI_ on Friday, January 14th, 2011.
 Which means there's a great way to make your still hung-over friends puke.
 The extra fun zoom in camera feature!
 From now until 2014, both Spike and USAwill air the show.

 <a href="http://blog.sitcomsonline.com/2010/12/csi-joins-usa-network-in-january-2011.html">Source</a>